Frequently Asked Questions

 Convenient drop-off and pick up is available immediately next door to our site.
 Please use the gravel parking lot located at 1100 Eastman Lane, Wayzata, MN 55391.
 Take the footbridge to access the sailing center on the other side of the lagoon.

 Please visit our COVID-19 page for current information related to the coming season.

-At WCSC we embrace STEM learning wholeheartedly in our classes, though we favor a hands on and science based curriculum to fully utilize our unique setting.
+At WS we embrace STEM learning wholeheartedly in our classes, though we favor a hands on and science based curriculum to fully utilize our unique setting.

 We don’t currently use the term STEAM, even though we utilize use art as a programmatic element to teach in all of our classes.
 STEM is the more universally recognized term across the educational industry.

 We find the balance – Art and Math are both welcome pathways to learning!